 - Declutter your space.
 Mail?
 Go through it as soon as it comes in and file items where they belong.
 Knick-knacks?
 Store them where they’re out of sight, out of mind.
 (I use a “junk drawer” that is organized chaos but serves as a place to store odds and ends.)

 - Add little personal touches that makes you smile.
-Whether that be treating yourself to a small bouquet of flowers, buying a pretty frame to hold a special family photo or showing off a MacKenzie-Childs piece, his will keep the counter bright and happy, and will serve as a positive space.
-I personally love fresh flowers!
+Whether that be treating yourself to a small bouquet of flowers, buying a pretty frame to hold a special family photo, or showing off a MacKenzie-Childs piece, this will keep the counter bright and happy.
+It will also serve as a motivator for keeping your counters organized.
+You’ll enjoy the finished look!
+I personally love fresh flowers.

 Save this one for the weekend: how to organize your entire kitchen!